 8. Squirrels have color vision, but not complete color vision.

-Dogs, as most people know, see the world in black and white.
+Dogs, as most people know, see the world in black and white (although some recent studies suggest they do have limited color vision).
 Squirrels see the world in living color, except for their inability to distinguish red and green.
 The inability to see the difference between green and red partially describes why squirrels usually eat fruit and tomatoes before they are ripe.

 What squirrels lack in color perception they make up in their ability to see in bright sunlight.
 The lens of the eye in tree squirrels is pale yellow, while the lens of the eye in ground squirrels is dark yellow.
 The yellow pigment in the lens acts in the same way as sunglasses to block glare, giving squirrels excellent vision of their daytime surroundings.
 The inability of most temperate-zone squirrels to see well at night, however, makes them mostly diurnal creatures.